WordPress Utilities

 <Accordion title="Editor Assistant is disabled">

-Select text inside the editor first.
+Turn on **Editor Assistant** in **AI Puffer > Settings > Utilities**, then select text inside the editor.
 The assistant actions need selected text because the action prompt uses that text as input.

 </Accordion>